aneeshdurg/multiversionpython/demo/README.md

 `pandas==2.2.0`, `dep_b` depends on `pandas==2.0.3`.
 Currently, there's a lot of manual steps in `build.py`, but one could imagine integrating this with `pip` or `rye` and automatically generating the import map.

+To run the demo use `make`.
+The first run will be slow as it installs all dependencies, but subsequent runs should be faster.